 Glass fabrication is unlimited in possibilities.
 And the number of applications evolves constantly, especially used in combination with other materials for high-tech applications such as the work we do at Precision Electronic Glass.
 The achievements with glass are extensive.
 Because of this incredible material, we continue to progress in space exploration, medical research, optics, and networking.

 Other areas of research and development for the future of glass include special coatings for buildings that are photosensitive and electrochromic glazing.
 Researchers are also working on glass with anti-reflective technologies for clean energy generation.
 Work is also underway to come up with glass that is up to 50 times the current strength, allowing it to be ultrathin and therefore ultralight.
-This will open up many opportunities for using glass that doesn’t exist today due to breakage.
+This will open up many opportunities for using glass that don’t exist today due to breakage.

 Another research project currently underway is the functional integration in glass that can then become an ideal substrate for OLED lighting, touch screens, audiovisual displays, and more.
 Finally, new glass will also be bendable, more scratch-resistant, capable of transmitting audio, thinner, and with many more features.
-More research on the structure of glass surface, chemical reactions and how these interact with molecules to further increase glass properties will help achieve these goals.
+More research on the structure of glass surface, chemical reactions, and how these interact with molecules to further increase glass properties will help achieve these goals.

 Imagining Future Glass Products

 The outcome of research in all different fields could open up tremendous opportunities for the development of future glass products and the way we currently use glass in various applications.
 Just imagine: